‘RHONJ’ Star Melissa Gorga Shows Off Fabulous Physique In Body-Hugging Jeans

-Real Housewives of New Jersey starlet Melissa Gorga is no stranger to showing off her curvaceous frame on social media, and a post by Gorga to Instagram on Thursday had her wide fan-base drooling.
-Gorga, who is a fashion designer herself, wore a bodysuit and a pair of jeans by her fellow reality star Khloe Kardashian’ label, Good American.
+Real Housewives of New Jersey starlet Melissa Gorga is no stranger to showing off her curvaceous frame on social media, and a post she made on Instagram on Thursday had her wide fanbase drooling.
+Gorga, who is a fashion designer herself, wore a bodysuit and a pair of jeans by her fellow reality star Khloe Kardashian’s label, Good American.

 For the snap, Gorga stood in a well-lit room to show off her trim, toned body.
-The black, tight bodysuit put her ample cleavage on full display and emphasized her buxom chest.
-The high-waisted denim bottoms clung to Gorga’s every curve, and gave her fans a peek at her voluptuous hips and thighs.
+The tight black bodysuit put her ample cleavage on full display and emphasized her buxom chest.
+The high-waisted denim bottoms clung to Gorga’s every curve and gave her fans a peek at her voluptuous hips and thighs.

 Gorga wore her soft-brown hair in a long, bouncy blowout and added some fun, sexy, barrel-rolled waves that spilled over her sunkissed shoulders and down her back.
 In the second photo in the duo of pics, Gorga playfully ran a manicured hand through her locks, and she gave a sizzling smile off camera.

-The reality star turned fashion designer used highlighting and bronzer to accentuate her cheekbones She dusted on some charcoal eye shadow, and used thick flicks of mascara to make her eyes pop.
-Gorga chose a sweet, metallic gloss for her lips and paired the attire with some seethrough high heels that gave the otherwise laid-back ensemble a little bit of glam.
+The reality star-turned-fashion designer used highlighting and bronzer to accentuate her cheekbones.
+She dusted on some charcoal eyeshadow and used thick flicks of mascara to make her eyes pop.
+Gorga chose a sweet, metallic gloss for her lips and paired the attire with some see-through high heels that gave the otherwise laid-back ensemble a little bit of glam.

 In a recent interview with Us Magazine, Gorga’s husband, Joe, opened up about how the couple keeps things fresh in their relationship, even after tying the knot over 15 years ago.